-Once the Scheme is unitised (which will occur no later than 1 December 2021), the standard annual management fee is deducted from each fund's assets monthly in arrears.
+The standard annual management fee is generally calculated and accrued daily and deducted from each fund's assets monthly in arrears.
 Where an investor is subject to an annual management fee that exceeds the stated percentage (as a result of the minimum fee being applied), the portion of the annual management fee exceeding the stated percentage will be deducted from the relevant member's account via redemption of units.
 Annual management fees will also be deducted from a member's account via redemption of units if a member makes a full withdrawal.